 The Center for Brain Experiment was reorganized into the Supportive Center for Brain Research in April 2008 to expand its role of supporting brain science research at the NIPS.
 The new center was initially comprised of six sections: Sections of Brain Structure Information, Brain Function Information, Multiphoton Neuroimaging, Electron Microscopy, Instrument Design, and Ine Marine Laboratory.
 In 2010, the Ine Marine Laboratory completed its mission and was closed.
-In 2012, two sections were newly opened: the Section of Viral Vector Development and the Section of Primate Model Development.
+In 2012, two sections - the Section of Viral Vector Development and the Section of Primate Model Development - were newly opened.
 The mission of the former was to develop and distribute viral vectors, and the mission of the latter was to breed and supply Japanese macaques, both to researchers for brain research purposes.
 In April 2016, the Section of Viral Vector Development was relocated to the Center for Genetic Analysis of Behavior.
 At the same time, the Section of Primate Model Development was changed its name to the NBR Project and relocated to the Center for Research Collaboration.
+In April 2021, the Section of Cellular Electrophysiology was created.